rezabase/FCND-Controls-CPP/README.md

         cmd.desiredThrustsN[3] = (f_total - f_p - f_q + f_r) / 4.f; // rear_right, CCW rotation
         return cmd;
     }

+## Body rate control

+Requirements: The controller should be a proportional controller on body rates to commanded moments.
+The controller should take into account the moments of inertia of the drone when calculating the commanded moments.

 ### BodyRateControl()